6 Easy Ways to Fix Media Feature Pack Install Failed

 Then, don’t hesitate to press the Next button to go through the troubleshooter.

-So, make sure you’re trying to install Windows Media Feature Pack with the correct installation method for your Windows 10 N version when you can’t complete the procedure.
+So, ensure you’re trying to install Windows Media Feature Pack with the correct installation method for your Windows 10 N version when you can’t complete the procedure.

 Has any of the above methods worked for you too?
-Do not hesitate to let us know how the procedure went for you in the comments area below.
+Please let us know how the procedure went for you in the comments area below.